Creating an MLA Bibliography

 - End all bibliography citations with a period.

 Include page numbers in your full citations whenever possible.
-This helps the reader find the information you cited more quickly than if you just cited the entire source, and lends more credibility to your argument.
-If you cite different pages from the same source within your paper, you only need to cite the entire source on your MLA bibliography instead of listing all of the page numbers you used.
+This helps the reader find the information you cited more quickly than if you just cited the entire source and lends more credibility to your argument.
+If you cite different pages from the same source within your paper, you should cite the entire source on your MLA bibliography instead of listing all of the page numbers you used.

 When including page numbers in a citation, use the abbreviation p. to cite one page and the abbreviation pp. to cite multiple pages with a hyphen between the page numbers.

 When citing page numbers in MLA, omit the first set of repeated digits.

 A Digital Object Identifier (DOI) is used to locate and identify an online source.
 While URLs may change or web pages might be edited or updated, a DOI is permanent and therefore more useful in a source citation.

 - Use a DOI (digital object identifier) whenever possible.
 Otherwise use a permalink or URL.

 - DOIs should be formatted with “https://doi.org/” before the DOI number.

 - Do not include “http://” or “https://” in your URLs.